fbpx

 • Breakfast is served.

-• After breakfast, depart for Anagni, a favorite residence of the Borgia, Colonna, and Cosini families.
-You’ll visit the town’s Cathedral, its crypt and the historic center.
+• After breakfast, depart for Anagni, residence of the Borgia, Colonna, and Cosini families.
+You’ll visit the town’s Cathedral, its crypt, and the historic center.

 • Transfer to Piglio for the Cesanese del Piglio D.O.C.G.
 Wine Tour.
-Enjoy a tasting of traditional local wines served with delicious local products.
+Enjoy a tasting of traditional local wines served with artisan products.

-• Return to the village in the evening for your cooking class.
-Dinner follows and everyone enjoys the foods that were made in the cooking class together.
-A toast of wine included.
-Extra wine available at a surcharge.
+• Return to the property.
+In the early evening, tie on your aprons for your cooking class.
+Everyone prepares a full-course dinner of local fare.
+Dinner follows and everyone enjoys the foods that were made in the cooking class together

 Day 6: Check Out & Arrivederci!